What Does Absolute Value Mean?

 Pick a number, any number, and write it down.
 For example:

-Now pick a second number, any number (I’ll choose 3), multiply it by the first number, then write their product down to the right of the first number:
+Now pick a second number, any number (I’ll choose 3), which we will call the common ratio.
+Now multiply the first number by the common ratio, then write their product down to the right of the first number:

-By following this process, you have created a “Geometric Sequence” or “Geometric Progression”, a sequence of numbers in which the ratio of every two successive terms is the same.
+By following this process, you have created a “Geometric Sequence”, a sequence of numbers in which the ratio of every two successive terms is the same.

 Vocabulary and Notation

-First, a terminology aside: the terms “sequence” and “progression” are interchangeable.
+The terms “sequence” and “progression” are interchangeable.
 An “arithmetic sequence” is the same thing as an “arithmetic progression”.
-From here on in this post, the term “sequence” will be used… but if you live in a place that tends to use the word “progression” instead, it means exactly the same thing.
+This post uses the term “sequence”… but if you live in a place that tends to use the word “progression” instead, it means exactly the same thing.
 So, let’s investigate how to create an arithmetic sequence (also known as an arithmetic progression).

 Pick a number, any number, and write it down.
 For example:

-Now pick a second number, any number (I’ll choose 3), add it to the first number, then write their sum down to the right of the first number:
+Now pick a second number, any number (I’ll choose 3), which we will call the common difference.
+Now add the common difference to the first number, then write their sum down to the right of the first number:

-Now, continue adding the second number to the sum and writing the result down… over, and over, and over:
+Now, continue adding the common difference to the sum and writing the result down… over, and over, and over:

 By following this process, you have created an “Arithmetic Sequence”, a sequence of numbers that are all the same distance apart when graphed on a number line: